 - You can make notes about the essay on the question paper.
 No extra paper will be given to make notes

-- Write a clear overview for Task 1 and write a conclusion for task 2.
+- Write a clear overview for IELTS Writing Task 1 and write a conclusion for IELTS Writing Task 2.
 You can use the last few minutes for writing a conclusion

 - Divide writing tasks into paragraphs, and check spellings while you write